zalilias/aft-blueprints/docs/getting-started.md

 1. The **aft-account-request** is covered in the next section.

+## Onboarding Control Tower shared accounts

+AWS Control Tower helps organizations set up dedicated accounts that provide isolated environments for specialized roles.
+These accounts serve as centralized hubs for management, log archiving, and security auditing within the organization.
+See more in [About AWS accounts in AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/accounts.html).
+The first account we must onboard into AFT are **Log archive account** and **Audit(Security Tooling) account**.
+Please follow steps below to onboard those accounts:

+1. Edit the respective files for each account, `ct-log-archive.tf` and `ct-security-tooling.tf`, and replace the values in the `control_tower_parameters`, `account_tags` and `change_management_parameters` with your own values.
+Please, make sure your specify the exact **AccountEmail** value for existing accounts, do not provide new email values for them.
+2. Once you have completed the previous step, commit and push the changes to **aft-account-request** repository.
+3. Go to the AFT management account and wait for each account-related pipeline to complete before proceeding to the next step.
+If any of them fail, try running the pipeline again.
+This should take a few minutes.

 ## Launching core accounts

 Now, you should be able to launch your core accounts, one for each core architecture: Network, Backup and Identity.
 To do so, please follow steps below:

+1. For each core account, we made available these account files: `network.tf.hold`, `backup.tf.hold` and `identity.tf.hold`.
+Please, remove the `.hold` extension for all of them.
-1. Edit the respective files for each account (`network.tf`, `backup.tf` and `identity.tf`) and replace the values in the `control_tower_parameters`, `account_tags` and `change_management_parameters` with your own values.
+2. Edit the files and replace the values in the `control_tower_parameters`, `account_tags` and `change_management_parameters` with your own values.
+For these accounts, you must provide new e-mail values in order for AFT to launch new accounts.
-2. Once you have completed the last step, commit and push the changes to your **aft-account-request**.
+3. Once you have completed the previous step, commit and push the changes to **aft-account-request** repository.
-3. Go to the AWS Control Tower management account and wait for the three account to be enrolled in AWS Control Tower.
+4. Go to the AWS Control Tower management account and wait for the three account to be enrolled.
 It may take 30min or more.
-4. Go back to the AFT management account and wait for each account-related pipeline to complete before proceeding to the next step.
+5. Go back to the AFT management account and wait for each account-related pipeline to complete before proceeding to the next step.
 If any of them fail, try running the pipeline again.

 ## Launching workload accounts

 Before you start launching your workload accounts, please check your three core accounts.
 Check if all of them have the services deployed and configured according to the chosen pattern.

 1. We made available three workload account files: `development.tf.hold`, `stage.tf.hold`and `production.tf.hold`.
 You can launch any one of them, or all three at the same time, but first remove the `.hold` extension for the ones you are intended to use.
-2. Edit the files that you removed the `.hold` extension, and replace the values in the `control_tower_parameters`, `account_tags` and `change_management_parameters` with your own values.
+2. Edit the files you removed the `.hold` extension, and replace the values in the `control_tower_parameters`, `account_tags` and `change_management_parameters` with your own values.
 3. Go to the AWS Control Tower management account and wait for the three account to be enrolled in AWS Control Tower.
 It may take 30min or more.
 4. Go back to the AFT management account and wait for each account-related pipeline to complete before proceeding to the next step.
 5. Please, check your new accounts to make sure they are set up correctly.